 Cornelius Pass Road Safety Improvements

 Additional safety improvements are coming to Multnomah County’s section of NW Cornelius Pass Road.
-The Oregon Legislature allocated $9.5 million to Multnomah County for the improvements.
+The Oregon Legislature allocated funding to Multnomah County for the improvements.

 Several improvements were completed in 2010 using funds from the American Recovery and Reinvestment Act of 2009.
 The federal stimulus funds were used to add: